Eric I of Brunswick-Lüneburg

 Eric I, the Elder (Erich I., der Ältere; 16 February 1470 – 30 July 1540) was Duke of Brunswick-Lüneburg from 1495 and the first reigning prince of Calenberg-Göttingen.

 Life and works

 Ancestry

 Eric I was born on 16 February 1470 in Neustadt am Rübenberge at the castle of Rovenburg.
 He was the founder of the Calenberg line of the House of Brunswick-Lüneburg.
 His father, William II, died in 1503, but had already divided his lands in 1495, between his sons, Henry and Eric.
 Eric was given the Principalities of Calenberg and Göttingen, whilst Henry received the Principality of Brunswick-Wolfenbüttel.
-Even as a boy, Eric had travelled as a pilgrim to Jerusalem and toured Italy before he entered the service of Emperor Maximilian I.
+Eric thus became Duke of the Principality of Calenberg-Göttingen in 1495.
+Even as a boy, Eric had travelled as a pilgrim to Jerusalem and toured Italy before he entered the service of Emperor Maximilian I. Gerhard Kurzmann writes that, "driven by a thirst for adventure, [Eric] traveled through Europe and the Holy Land at a young age."

 In the service of the emperor

 Relief No.13 in the cenotaph of Emperor Maximilian I, Innsbruck.
 Eric saved the life of Maximilian in the Battle of Wenzenbach, Regensburg.